apache/dolphinscheduler/docs/docs/en/guide/task/flink.md

 ## Overview

-Flink task type for executing Flink programs.
-For Flink nodes, the worker submits the task by using the Flink command `flink run`.
+Flink task type, used to execute Flink programs.
+For Flink nodes:

+(1) When the program type is Java, Scala or Python, the worker submits the task `flink run` using the Flink command.
 See [flink cli](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/cli/) for more details.

+(2) When the program type is Sql, the worker submits the task `sql-client.sh` using Flink Sql.
+See [flink sql client](https://nightlies.apache.org/flink/flink-docs-master/en/docs/dev/table/sqlclient/) for more details.

 ## Create Task